OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/metamodelunstructured.rst

-.. index:: MetaModel Example
+.. _feature_MetaModelUnStructured:

 *******************************
 MetaModelUnStructured Component
 *******************************

-`MetaModelUnStructured` lets you quickly create a component with surrogate models used to compute the outputs based on training data.
+`MetaModelUnStructured` lets you quickly create a component with surrogate models used to compute the outputs based on unstructured training data.
 Generally, this is used to construct a low computational cost replacement for computationally expensive components.